 Chardon Laboratories can provide effective chemical treatment for closed loop systems that can prevent leakage and other troublesome issues from occurring.
 Our ISO-certified technicians can perform a wide range of services that will keep your closed loop water cooling system operating at peak efficiency, while also minimizing the risk of extensive damage.
-This includes minor preventive maintenance steps such as changing filters, pH and conductivity testing as well as complete cleaning and flushing and much more.
+This includes minor preventive maintenance steps such as changing filters, pH and conductivity testing as well as complete cleaning and flushing, replacement equipment and much more.

 Our Closed Loop System Cleaning and Flushing Procedure

 Our proven technique for cleaning and flushing closed loop systems is a highly effective solution for preventing microbiologically influenced corrosion (MIC), a leading cause of closed loop leakage.
 MIC occurs when bacteria colonizes and begins to feed on the system’s iron surfaces.
 We implement a three-step cleaning and flushing process consisting of a non-acid chemical cleaning, a thorough flushing to remove iron deposits and the application of a biocide to sterilize the system and kill any remaining bacteria.
 This provides an extremely effective defense against the formation of MIC.

 Other Methods for Preventing Corrosion in Closed Loop Water Systems

 Chardon Labs implements a number of effective techniques for preventing corrosion.
 We work with the dissolved solids within the system,to render the water less aggressive, and thus, less corrosive.
 We accomplish this by utilizing the various proprietary chemicals to treat the water.